naveensd101/threshold-back/README.md

 # Threshold Cryptography Service

-Back end for Threshold Cryptrography as a service.
+Back end for Threshold Cryptography as a service.
 Following are the API specifications for the encryption and decryption modules.

 ```
 there are two endpoints: